vuejs/v2.vuejs.org/src/v2/cookbook/editable-svg-icons.md

 </template>
 ```

-You can use this base icon as is- the only thing you might need to update is the viewBox depending on the viewBox of your icons.
-In the base, we're making the width, height, color, and name of the icon props so that it can be dynamically updated with props.
-The name will be used for both the title id for accessibility, and the title.
+You can use this base icon as is- the only thing you might need to update is the `viewBox` depending on the `viewBox` of your icons.
+In the base, we're making the `width`, `height`, `color`, and name of the icon props so that it can be dynamically updated with props.
+The name will be used for both the title `id` for accessibility, and the `title`.

 Our script will look like this, we'll have some defaults so that our icon will be rendered consistently unless we state otherwise: